 - California Adventure: Cars Land, Pixar Pier, Avengers Campus

-- Disney World: Animal Kingdom as a whole and Epcot, specifically the World Showcase
+- Disney World: Animal Kingdom as a whole, Epcot, specifically the World Showcase, both water parks

 For Disneyland and Disney World, guests ages 3 and older need valid theme park admission and a theme park reservation in order to gain entry.